-- (i) dismissal of an employee; - (ii) injury of an employee in his or her employment; - (iii) alteration of an employee's position or duties to his or her disadvantage;

-- (iv) discrimination between an employee and other employees of the same employer; - (v) harassment or intimidation of another person; - (vi) harm or injury to a person, including psychological harm; - (vii) damage to a person's property; - (viii) damage to a person's reputation; - (ix) damage to a person's business or financial position; and - (x) any other damage to a person.
+- 1. Dismissal of an employee; - 2.
+Injury of an employee in his or her employment; - 3.
+Alteration of an employee's position or duties to his or her disadvantage; - 4.
+Discrimination between an employee and other employees of the same employer; - 5.
+Harassment or intimidation of another person; - 6.
+Harm or injury to a person, including psychological harm; - 7.
+Damage to a person's property; - 8.
+Damage to a person's reputation; - 9.
+Damage to a person's business or financial position; and - 10.
+Any other damage to a person.

-(d) Compensation and other remedies
+D. Compensation and other remedies